flatironinstitute/sciware/10_EnvShell/main.md

 #### Builtins

-- Builtins
 - Q: What is a builtin?
 - A: A builtin is a command you run that is part of the shell itself and not a separate executable
 - Q: Why does this matter?
 - A: These commands are accessible no matter what and are not dependent on other processes or variables (e.g.: PATH)

 ---

-- More on builtins
 - There are over 70 builtin commands in bash (even more in zsh)
 - You can find them all by using the "help" command at your prompt (for bash - for zsh type "man zshbuiltins")
 - We're only going to talk about a handful that are important to your interactive session

 ---
 - Today's builtins